-The following is the County of Lewis Industrial Development Agency's (LCIDA) Management Discussion and Analysis (MD&A) of financial activities and performance for the fiscal year end May 31, 2016.
-Information contained in the MD&A has been prepared by the LCIDA management and should be considered in conjunction with the financial statement and the notes of the independent auditors' report conducted by Bowers & Company, CPAs, PLLC.
+The following is the County of Lewis Industrial Development Agency's (LCIDA) Management Discussion and Analysis (MD&A) of financial activities and performance for the fiscal year end May 31, 2017.
+Information contained in the MD&A has been prepared by the LCIDA management and should be considered in conjunction with the financial statement and the notes to the financial statements to better understand the Agency's financial position.